eye-division/madiacharya/_installations/pull-the-wool-over-my-eyes.md

 title: Pull the wool over my eyes
 description_markdown: >-
-  This  work was created during a brief residency in the Zig Zag building in Glastonbury for the project ' As old as the hills'.
+  This  work was created during a brief residency in the Zig Zag building in Glastonbury for the project ‘ As old as the hills’.
 It was a unique space, a building from the Bauhaus period, previously a factory.